PalisadoesFoundation/developer-docs/docs/internships/gsod/ideas-2024.md

 ---
 id: gsod-ideas
 title: GSoD 2024 - Improving the accessibility of the Talawa Documentation
+sidebar_position: 1
 ---

 ## About Talawa

 Talawa is a mobile application designed to make it easier for community-based organizations to collaborate with their members, including open source projects, non-profits, social groups, and businesses.
 Unlike other software solutions in this space, Talawa is specifically designed to work in countries with limited technology and education resources, such as in Jamaica.
 Talawa is run by the Palisadoes Foundation which is an entirely decentralized organization that relies solely on volunteer participation to meet its goals.

 ## Introduction

 Welcome to the Talawa documentation ideas page for 2024!
 Thanks to our participation in the Google Season of Docs (GSoD) program previously, we significantly improved the documentation in our codebase (to put it lightly!).
 We are currently focused on improving the learning curve for our existing and future contributors by leveraging the insights gained from our previous participation.
 Our goal is to increase the user-friendliness of our main repositories through our documentation projects.
 To achieve this, we will begin with a discussion of the project's issues, scope, and success metrics, followed by a proposed ideas section that will include a timeline and budget.

 ### How we are generating documentation

 ### Our Project's Problem